geoserver/geoserver.github.io/_posts/2024-09-18-geoserver-2-26-0-released.md

 ## Java 17 Support

-The binary distribution and the Windows installer now work with Java 17 (the war file already did).
+The binary distribution and the Windows installer now work with Java 17.

+When using the war distribution with Tomcat and Java 17 double check the **Server status** page.
+If the **Java Rendering Engine** is listed as "Unknown", double check the [Running in Java 17](https://docs.geoserver.org/latest/en/user/production/java.html#running-on-java-17) production considerations.

+![](/img/posts/2.26/java17.png)

 Thanks to Andrea Aime and everyone who worked on testing this in different environments.

-![](/img/posts/2.26/java17.png)

 * [GEOS-11467](https://osgeo-org.atlassian.net/browse/GEOS-11467) Update Marlin, make the bin package compatible with Java 17